frenchhornbro/tweeter/SETUP.md

     - Lambda
         - Create the lambda layer:
             - In tweeter-server, run `zipDependencies.sh`
-            - Create a ;ambda layer, choose nodejs.zip as the zip file, specify "Node.js 20.x" for Compatible runtimes
+            - Create a lambda layer, choose nodejs.zip as the zip file, specify "Node.js 20.x" for Compatible runtimes
         - Deploy the lambdas:
             - Create tweeter-server/.server with the following:
                 ```